-- o Identify groups, using GIS analysis, that represent or assist traditionally underserved communities and maintain contact/mailing list - Meet with community leaders to identify ways of reaching and involving them in the NLCOG transportation planning and decision-making processes - Identify media serving these communities and maintain contact/mailing list - Notify the media of all regularly scheduled NLCOG Committee meetings - Work with media to inform and educate the public about regional issues
+- o Identify groups, using GIS analysis, that represent or assist traditionally underserved communities and maintain contact/mailing list. - Meet with community leaders to identify ways of reaching and involving them in the NLCOG transportation planning and decision-making processes.

+- Identify media serving these communities and maintain contact/mailing list. - During and after public comment periods, programs and plans are made available at all public libraries within the four-parish planning area, as well as posted to the www.nlcog.org website in mobile-friendly formats. - o Notify the media of all regularly scheduled NLCOG Committee meetings. - o Work with media to inform and educate the public about regional issues.